 - Invite the person to share what they’re working on personally or in counseling.

 - Have an open-door policy to promote a sense of community and open communication.

 Know that it’s not your job to fix them.
 As a person with chronic anxiety, sometimes I just need to hear the words: “even if it all goes to shit, it’ll be okay”. ☺ Other times I just need to battle it out on the treadmill.
 But MOST of the time, I’m not able to put my fears into words because I don’t even understand them myself.
 So please have patience with whomever it is.

 The Path Forward

 As a little girl, I never knew that there was a name and a reason that I had these bizarre fears.
 It wasn’t anything we discussed at that time.
-But now, thanks to the brave crusaders before us, it is!
+But now, thanks to the brave crusaders before us and mental health awareness, it is!
 I am now incredibly vocal about my anxiety disorder.
 I’ve had healthy conversations about it with my husband, friends, family, and even an incredible boss.
 Because of my transparency, I’ve had a young adult reach out to me to discuss the fact that she believes she may have anxiety too, and I’ve been able to help her.
 That makes my heart so full.
 Just think of the ripple effect your openness could create.
 Shame, embarrassment, The Stigma, they’re all slowly melting away and it’s beautiful to watch.